By Amanda Rodhe on in CRM, Strategy

 Sharing your Wrapped results offers a chance to brag about your musical tastes, connect with friends who share your interests, and discover just how deep your love for a given artist goes (I wear my title as a top 0.5% Beyoncé listener as a badge of honor).

 Spotify Wrapped has become a huge differentiator for the brand.
 No one talks about their top streams on Pandora or Amazon Music, but social media is absolutely inundated with Spotify Wrapped reshares and related memes.
-It even spawns think pieces across digital publications (this year the location of your “Sound Town” and what it might say about your sexuality was covered by NBC News, Forbes, Them, Time, and TechCrunch, among many others).
+It even spawns think pieces across digital publications.
+Culture writers were abuzz this year over Wrapped assigning a “listening age” based on the era of music you groove to.

 That’s the power of great interactive content.
 It places your brand at the center of a discussion (or, as with Spotify Wrapped, at the heart of a veritable cultural moment).
 It might even inspire jealousy among those who can’t participate—imagine how left out an Apple Music subscriber must feel on Spotify Wrapped Day.